 The health and well-being of our students, faculty and staff is our first priority.
-We have closely followed the guidance of the World Health Organization and local authorities to determine the most appropriate action.
+We continue to follow the guidance of the World Health Organization and local authorities to determine the most appropriate action.
 We thank our faculty and staff for their flexibility, commitment and resilience as together, we do everything possible to deliver on our promise to each of our students.
 Back in March, our President and CEO, Eilif Serck-Hanssen, published this letter to Laureate students, and followed up with another letter on June 23 which you can read here.

 We communicate with our students, faculty and staff on a regular basis.
 Everything listed below is a summary of what has been communicated to each of these critical stakeholders over the past weeks.

 For many years, we have invested in building our capacity to deliver high-quality, digital learning experiences.
 From fully online universities, such as Walden University, to campus-based universities offering a combination of campus-based and online learning environments, Laureate students around the world are familiar with this mode of delivery, and our faculty understand the importance of harnessing the power of technology to create authentic, personal, and innovative learning experiences for our students.

 We have acted quickly to leverage our existing technologies and learning platforms to serve students outside of the traditional classroom setting.
-Each of our universities have now transitioned most, if not all, students to an online learning environment.
+Where possible, each of our universities have now transitioned all students to an online learning environment.
 You can read more about how we have been able to do this successfully, at scale, here.

 What does the COVID-19 pandemic mean for students in your major markets?

 In the U.S., Walden University has 50 years of proven experience in distance education.
 All classes were already delivered online and are continuing as normal.
 PhD residencies, field placements and in-person meetings have moved to virtual delivery.

 In Brazil, all students have switched to remote and synchronous delivery, using Blackboard Collaborate technology.